Karen Shelton

-Karen Christina Shelton (born November 14, 1957 in Honolulu, Hawaii) is an American former field hockey player and coach.
+Karen Christina Shelton (born November 14, 1957) is an American former field hockey player and coach.
 Shelton served as head coach of the University of North Carolina's field hockey program from 1981 until her retirement in 2022.
-She was a member of the U.S. National Team from 1977–84 and a starter on the team that won the bronze medal at the 1984 Summer Olympics in Los Angeles, California.
-She attended West Chester State and was a member of four NCAA championship winning teams (three in field hockey, one in lacrosse).
+She was a member of the U.S. National Team from 1977 to 1984 and a starter on the team that won the bronze medal at the 1984 Summer Olympics in Los Angeles, California.
+She attended West Chester State (now West Chester University) and was a member of four NCAA championship winning teams (three in field hockey, one in lacrosse).
 Shelton also qualified for the 1980 Olympic team but did not compete due to the Olympic Committee's boycott of the 1980 Summer Olympics in Moscow, Russia.
 As consolation, she was one of 461 athletes to receive a Congressional Gold Medal many years later.

-Playing Career
+Playing career

 While at West Chester State, Shelton won the Honda Award (now the Honda Sports Award) as the nation's best field hockey player three consecutive years, 1976–77, 1977–78, and 1978–79, a streak that has never been equaled.
 Shelton also played on the women's lacrosse team.